- Medicare Part D coverage varies based on medication tiers in your plan’s formulary list.

 - the kinds of medications you need

-- whether you go to a pharmacy in your plan’s network
+- if you go to a pharmacy in your plan’s network

-- whether the medications you need are on your plan’s formulary
+- if the medications you need are on your plan’s formulary

 - if you get Extra Help from Medicare